thlorenz/runnel/README.md

 ## Why another flow control library

-runnel was designed for very simple flow control to help avoid callback nesting or functions calling others from somewhere inside which makes for hard to follow code.

-From my experience this simple sequential flow control is what's needed in 90% of the cases.
+From my experience simple, sequential flow control is sufficient in 90% of the cases and therefore using fuller featured and therefore also larger flow control libraries is unnecessary in those instances.

+runnel however was designed for exactly these situations.

+It helps avoid nesting callbacks and results in much more readable and maintainable code.

-It should also help in avoiding repetitive `if (err) { cb(err); return; } ...` occurences in your code.
+It also helps minimize repetitive `if (err) { cb(err); return; } ...` occurences.

+Finally because runnel focuses only on one thing it's a very small module (&lt; 70 loc).

 ## More Examples